BoolPurist/week_calendar_cli/Examples.md

 ---

-Look up all calendar weeks for a given month in the current year.
+## Show all calendar weeks of a given month in the current year

 Here the given month is April in 2023 as current year.

 ```sh
 week_calendar month 4